debadyutidey007/Email_Phishing/README.md

 4. Logs all actions to both the console and a file (phishing_simulation.log).

 # Features
-(i) *Email Template*: A responsive HTML email with FlipKart branding, including a logo, verification button, privacy policy, and unsubscribe links.
+(i) *Email Template*: A responsive HTML email with FlipKart branding, including a logo, verification button, privacy policy, and unsubscribe links.\n
-\n(ii) *Login Page*: A realistic login page with a navbar, gradient background, and animated form fields styled to match FlipKart's design.
+(ii) *Login Page*: A realistic login page with a navbar, gradient background, and animated form fields styled to match FlipKart's design.\n
-\n(iii) *Logging*: Captures credentials in plain text and logs actions with timestamps.
-\n(iv) *Configuration*: Easily customizable URLs, company name, and server settings.\n(v) *Security*: Simulates a phishing attack to educate users about recognizing suspicious emails and websites.
+(iii) *Logging*: Captures credentials in plain text and logs actions with timestamps.\n (iv) *Configuration*: Easily customizable URLs, company name, and server settings.\n (v) *Security*: Simulates a phishing attack to educate users about recognizing suspicious emails and websites.\n

 # Prerequisites
 i.
 Python 3.6+